-There were two naturally-occurring gamma-emitting radionuclides detected on the air particulate filters during this reporting period.
-Be-7, a naturally-occurring cosmogenic radionuclide, was detected on 27 of 28 filter sets analyzed.
-K-40 was detected on 1 out of 28 analyzed.
-Ra-226, Ac-228, and Th-228 were not detected in the 28 filter sets analyzed.
+There was one naturally-occurring gamma-emitting radionuclides detected on the air particulate filters during this reporting period.
+Be-7, a naturally-occurring cosmogenic radionuclide, was detected on 28 of 28 filter sets analyzed.

 6.5.1.2 Charcoal Cartridges (CF)